Timwi/KtaneImpostor/README.md

 ### Simon Sends
 - Two of the buttons are the same color.
 - One of the color channels is missing from the diode.
+### Skewed Slots
+- The submit button says the name of any person involved in the Scuffed Slots incident.
+- Up and down arrows are swapped.
+- The slots don't become digits (stuck in a constantly "scrolling" state).
+- A slot is ! already.
 ### Switches
 - The switches start in the correct positions.
 - The switches all start in the middle position.